 Step-Parents and Child Custody

-In most cases, ending a marriage with the mother usually means ending the relationship with the kids.
+In most cases, ending a marriage with the children’s parent usually means ending the relationship with the kids.
 That’s the unfortunate reality of this situation in the vast majority of cases.
 The situation does change slightly if you adopted the child as your own, but still, it’s a tough row to hoe.

 When deciding on custody, the courts put the best interests of the child above other concerns.

 Unless there are extenuating circumstances, that usually means keeping the kids with the biological parent.

-Just because you get a divorce, that doesn’t necessarily mean step-parents can’t have a continuing relationship with children.
+Just because you get a divorce, that doesn’t necessarily mean step-parents can’t have a continuing relationship with the children.
 Again, this depends on the particular situation, especially the people involved and the nature of the relationship.

 There are two common potential avenues: